“Don’t judge each day by the harvest you reap, but by the seeds you plant.”

 Whatever you’re trying to harvest, just plant one seed first.

 How do you feel about planting the seeds to something?
 How important do you think it is?
 Do you agree that it’s an effective method to get motivated again?
 Why or why not?
-Share your thoughts and experiences by commenting below.
+Share your thoughts and experiences by commenting below on our secure servers.

 If you’re not a member of this site, check out our latest options of joining.
 Become a lifetime member and open your world up to a myriad of poetry, CNF, books, book reviews, custom-made gifts, several publication opportunities and much, much more.
 Join today!